Skip Navigation

 Total Shoulder Replacement, Arthroplasty

-Shoulder replacement surgery is a procedure to remove the damaged shoulder's ball and socket joint and replaced with artificial parts.
+Total shoulder replacement surgery is a procedure to remove the damaged shoulder's ball and socket joint and replaced with artificial parts.